 Welcome to HelenaOudoors.com

-Helena thrives on its welcoming spirit and unparalleled access to nature.
+With unparalleled access to outdoor recreation right from town and its welcoming spirit, the greater Helena area embodies this sentiment.
 In total, greater Helena boasts over 100 miles of trails.
-Each trail offers a different ‘personality,’ from peaceful paths to heart-thumping ascents, and a unique opportunity to get outdoors, explore, and take in some breathtaking views.
+Each trail offers a different personality.
+Helena’s pathways range from accessible and peaceful to heart-thumping ascents.
+Each one offeres a unique opportunity to get outdoors, explore, and enjoy a time in nature.

 Helena proper features 18 trailheads within the city limits, providing access to nearly 70 miles of trails.
 From anywhere in town, access to Mount Helena, Mount Ascension, or a variety of accessible trails is only minutes away.
 Nowhere else in Montana offers similar ease of access to such an astonishing variety, mileage, and number of trails.